livepeer/ui-kit/README.md

 - 👟 Caching, request deduplication, multicall, batching, and persistence
 - 🌀 Auto-refresh data on network changes
 - 🦄 TypeScript ready
-- 🌳 Test suite running against forked Ethereum network
+- 🌳 Test suite across core and React components

 ...and a lot more.